Welcome to Roger Russell's

 ALL Amplifiers Don't Sound the Same

 Some amplifiers can sound different on the same speaker.
 They may have high internal impedance (low damping factor) that may be undesirable.
 If the internal impedance of the amplifier is high, let's say greater than 1 ohm, and the speaker impedance varies widely with frequency, let's say from 5 to 50 ohms, the response of the speaker may vary slightly.
 It will follow the speaker impedance curve.
 This may only be + or - 0.5 dB from the speaker's normal response, but frequency range affected is usually wide enough to be audibly different compared to being driven by an amplifier having a low internal impedance of let's say 0.1 ohms or lower.
-Amplifiers with low internal impedance are essentially not sensitive to speakers with wide impedance variations.
-However, when driving a speaker that has constant impedance with frequency, both amplifiers can sound the same.
+Amplifiers with low internal impedance are essentially not as sensitive to speakers with wide impedance variations.

-It's conceivable that a speaker could be designed using an amplifier with high internal impedance (low damping factor) This means if there are impedance peaks and dips in the speaker, they can cause corresponding peaks and dips in the response that could be used to complement the driver output and provide an overall smooth response.
+It is conceivable that a speaker could be intentionally designed using an amplifier with high internal impedance (damping factor less than one) This means if there are impedance peaks and dips in the speaker, they can cause corresponding peaks and dips in the response that could be used to complement the driver output and provide an overall smooth response.
 The amplifier then becomes part of the system design.
 Of course, the higher the internal impedance, the more pronounced the response peaks and dips would be.
 The consequence is that the speaker can only be used with an amplifier with identical internal impedance to the one used for the design.
 Otherwise, when driven with an amplifier with lower or higher internal impedance, the system will not have the response that it was designed for.

 A requirement similar to this was once specified by Ed Villchur at Acoustic Research for the AR woofer.
 He claimed that it worked best with an amplifier having a damping factor of one.
 Later, he no longer stated this requirement.